 While there are legalities associated with it, it isn’t rocket science.
 Learn how to license photos, make a contract, grant the client the rights to use your images, and once the contract ends, the client can make no more use your images.
 The flip-side, however, is that this rarely happens.
 In most cases, the moment the client receives the images, everything spirals out of control.

 What is a License?

 As the photographer, you own the rights to your images.
 You can decide to license specific usage rights to a client that wants to use your photographs through a contract.
 The license allows the client to use images within the scope of the usage photography license agreement only.

 Licensing doesn’t mean you have to pass a written exam while watched over by cranky, bespectacled government workers.
 It merely means that you’re giving rights to someone, preferably someone who gives you money in return to use your work for a particular purpose and a specific period.

 Commercial rights enable the buyer to use your images for commercial purposes in communications designed to sell their products or services such as a catalog, brochure, or on some other form of advertisement.

 Things like personal websites, blogs, school newsletters, and other media where your image will not be explicitly used as a part of a for-profit/money-making activity come under Non-Commercial rights.

 Also known as Serial Rights, this is when you grant proprietary permission to use a specific image to a client.
 You may or may not want to do this since “exclusive” means you will not be able to resell that image to any other at a later time.

 First rights constitute the permission to use the image first off, and then you are free to resell your image at a later time.
 This image license typically applies to publications, newspapers, and magazines.
-When you want to sell photos to magazines, consider granting them first rights.
+When you want to sell photos to top photography magazines, consider granting them first rights.
 This type of photography license will give you the maximum flexibility once the publication has used your photograph.